 Spokane, WA 99204

 Campus Security Dispatchers can arrange for free transportation to a local hospital or medical clinic for a sexual assault examination.
 Hospital and medical records are protected by a federal law called HIPAA, thus nothing a student shares at the hospital will be shared with the University.
 Gonzaga’s SART members are available to accompany students to the hospital.

 LAW ENFORCEMENT- Students are always encouraged to report sexual misconduct that may also violate the law to the police.
 Any of the confidential or non-confidential resources listed earlier in this guide can assist students in filing a police report.
 Spokane Police can be reached at the following numbers: 911 (emergency and where potential collection of evidence is time sensitive) or 509-456-2233 (Crime Check- for any situation where the crime has already occurred and the alleged perpetrator is no longer around).
-Please know that professional staff in Gonzaga’s Student Life Office are available to discuss what the process of pursing a case through the police and court system is like.
+Please know that professional staff in Gonzaga’s Student Development Office are available to discuss what the process of pursing a case through the police and court system is like.

 ADVOCACY/SUPPORT- Lutheran Community Services is a local agency specializing in supporting persons who have experienced sexual misconduct, domestic violence, and other crimes.
 This agency also operates the SAFeT (Sexual Assault and Family Trauma Response Center), a service that has trained victim’s advocates available any time of day.
 Advocates can provide medical and legal advocacy and serve as a support resource for anyone who has experienced sexual or relationship violence.
 Lutheran can provide information about the Crime Victim’s Compensation Fund, which can help cover care costs after an assault.
 Finally, Lutheran also offers counseling and support groups to assist in the healing process.
 Lutheran is completely independent of Gonzaga and does not share any information with the university.